 What is Used Oil?

 Because used oil is often recycled or reused, used oil has its own management requirements.
 For more information on how to manage your used oil, see the used oil fact sheet.

 What is a Liquid Waste?

 Liquid waste is any waste material that is determined to contain "free liquids."
 Used cutting oil is a typical liquid waste.
 For sludges or other wastes that you cannot easily determine is liquid, you can use the paint filter test.
 The test requires pouring the waste through a specific filter to determine if the waste contains "free liquids."
-For further information about this test, please call the Office of Small Business.

 What is an Asbestos Waste Regulated Under the Clean Air Act?